 Topical antibiotics – There are several kinds of topical antibiotic preparations that you can use to treat acne.
 These help to decrease the number of bacteria and also get rid of inflammation.
 However, these do not have much effect on unplugging blocked pores.
 Therefore, these antibiotics are generally good at treating inflamed acne.
 However, the whiteheads and blackheads may remain.

 You can buy topical antibiotics with a prescription.
-These may sometimes cause a mild irritation, but generally cause fewer side effects than the other topical preparations.
+These may sometimes cause mild irritation, but generally cause fewer side effects than the other topical preparations.
 Your dermatologist may prescribe topical antibiotics in combination with other products.
 If you use these alone, it can increase the risk of the germ becoming used to the antibiotic and making the treatment less effective.

 Azelaic acid – It is an effective alternative that works by unclogging blocked pores.
 Therefore, like retinoids, it is good at eliminating whiteheads and blackheads.
 It has an effect on destroying inflamed acne but maybe not as much as benzoyl peroxide or antibiotics.

-Combinations drugs – Some acne treatment preparations comprise a mixture of ingredients.
+Combinations of drugs – Some acne treatment preparations comprise a mixture of ingredients.
 For example, benzoyl peroxide in combination with a retinoid or an antibiotic.
 These may sometimes work better than either ingredient on its own.

 No matter what treatment is used, it generally takes up to four weeks to notice any improvement.
 Some topical treatments may cause the skin to become dry.
 If this happens, it is best to use a water-based moisturizing cream to wash your face before applying the products.